Are you suffering from gas pain, discomfort or other side effects of hysterectomy?

-- Eat bowel-friendly foods after your surgery – especially those foods that usually help you to keep soft well formed bowel movements.
-Usually these are foods that are high in fibre and not heavily processed including: fruit and vegetables and whole wheat/multi grain products;
+- Eat bowel-friendly foods – especially those foods that usually help you to keep soft well formed bowel movements.
+Usually these are foods that are high in fibre and not heavily processed including: fruit and vegetables and whole wheat/multigrain products;

 - Move regularly to help promote bowel movement;

-- Try a warm drink first thing in the morning and a short walk around the house;
+- Have a warm drink first thing in the morning and a short walk around the house;

-- Take your time to use your bowels, don’t rush;
+- Take your time to empty your bowels, don’t rush;

-- When you feel an appropriate urge to empty, head to the toilet and don’t defer this urge;
+- Don’t defer the urge – when you feel the urge to empty your bowels, head to the toilet and don’t defer this urge;

 - Some specialists advise their patients to take mild laxative remedies during post-operative recovery, speak with your medical care giver for appropriate advice regarding laxative consumption after hysterectomy.